VladimirMakaev/cqrs-journey-doc/00_WhatOthersSaying.markdown

 *~ Kelly Sommers, Developer*

 > Congratulations on getting to what looks to be nice guidance.
 I know that the announcement that p&p was going to embark on this project caused a twitter firestorm but you seem to have come through it well.
 I'm a fan of the p&p books and think you've done a great job in sharing good practices with the community.

 *~ Neil Mackenzie, Windows Azure MVP*

 > CQRS is as much about architecture community as it is about concrete patterns—thus the project is aptly named "CQRS Journey."
 The community involvement and engagement in this project is unprecedented for Microsoft and reflects the enthusiasm amongst the many (if may say: young) software architects from across the industry who are rediscovering proven architecture patterns and are recomposing them in new ways to solve today's challenges.
 For me, one takeaway from this project is that the recipes developed here need to be carefully weighed against their alternatives.
 As with any software architecture approaches that promise easy scalability or evolvability of solutions, the proof will be in concrete, larger production implementations and how they hold up to changing needs over time.
 Thus, the results of this Journey project mark a start and not a finish line.

 *~ Clemens Vasters, Principal Technical Lead, Microsoft*

+> The experiences and conclusions of the P&P team match up very well with our own real-world experiences.
+Their conclusions in Chapter 8 are spot on.
+One of the best aspects of this guidance is that the P&P team exposes more of their thought processes and learning throughout the Journey than most write-ups that you may read.
+From arguments between Developer 1 and Developer 2 on the team, to discussions with experts such as Greg Young and Udi Dahan, to an excellent post-project review in Chapter 8, the thought process is out there for you to learn from.
+> Thanks for this great work, guys.
+I hope you keep this style with your upcoming guidance pieces.

+*~ Jon Wagner, SVP & Chief Architect, eMoney Advisor*

 ----------